pliyo/interviews/Interviewed.md

 6. How do you learn?
 7. How do you make sure your team learns?
 8. What do you want to learn from now until you join [X]
+9. What is the last thing that you learnt and how did you go about it?